qmk/qmk_firmware/keyboards/scythe/keymaps/forties/readme.md

-# The default keymap for scythe
+# The forty percent compatible keymap for scythe